CMU-313/CMU-313.github.io/assignments/HW4.md

     - A concise, prioritized list of the overall quality requirements you considered in arguing for the integration of the feature into the system (<0.5 pages, soft limit).
 You may consider and reference the requirements you elicited during HW3 as appropriate.
 Rank them in decreasing order of importance.
 This allows readers to quickly understand what requirements you were designing for.

-    - A design decision with a textual justification of your design. (~3 pages, soft limit, including alternatives and tradeoffs, below) Outline and argue for a particular implementation choice as to how the feature should be integrated into the overall system architecturally.
-Justify your design decisions, including why your design is adequate for the quality attributes important to this system.
-The justification will typically take positions regarding questions such as: Which requirements are affected by the alternatives?
-Which system qualities are promoted or inhibited?
-What styles or tactics were considered?
-What are the tradeoffs between the alternative solutions?
-Which one is better in this context and why?
-What assumptions did you make in your design?
-A good justification will refer back to the architecture documentation to substantiate the argument.
+    - A design decision with a textual justification of your design. (~2 pages, soft limit, including alternatives and tradeoffs, below) Outline and argue for a particular implementation choice as to how the feature should be integrated into the overall system architecturally.
+Justify your design decisions, including why your design is adequate for the quality attributes important to this system, and what assumptions you made in your design.

     - Considered alternatives and tradeoffs.
 The design decision and justification must include description of considered alternatives, the tradeoffs they present, and why they were rejected.
 Tradeoffs must involve (but are not limited to) quality attributes that will be affected by the alternative.
 Justify such arguments with reference to appropriate diagrams (this provides traceability) and concrete examples, as appropriate.